FY2021 Data Now Available

 Unfortunately, some employers remain reticent to hiring someone who is or has been involved in the justice system, as evidenced by the need for laws such as Ban the Box, which, among other things, makes it illegal for an employer to inquire about criminal history prior to making a conditional offer of employment.
 In the District’s highly competitive and saturated job market, gainful employment remains an intractable challenge.
 For some, it is further compounded by the additional challenges posed by their history of involvement with the justice system.

-• New Supervision Data
+• Fiscal Year 2022 Supervision Data

-• Let’s Celebrate PPPS Week 2022
+• CSOSA Celebrates PPPS Week 2021

-[vc_row][vc_column][vc_column_text] The third week of July marks Pretrial, Probation, and Parole Supervision (PPPS) Week!
-This decades-old celebration is a time for the District of Columbia and the nation to honor the community corrections professionals who help keep our community a safe place to live, work, and visit.
-The theme for PPPS Week is Restoring Trust,…
+[vc_row][vc_column][vc_column_text]Every July for more than two decades, the American Probation and Parole Association (APPA) has celebrated Pretrial, Probation, and Parole Supervision (PPPS) Week – a time for the District of Columbia and the nation to honor the community corrections professionals who help keep our community a safe place to live, work, and visit.
+CSOSA is…